hapi-server/data-specification/README.md

   "outputFormats": [ "csv", "binary", "json" ]
 }
 ```
-If a server only reports an output format of CSV, then requesting data in binary form should cause the server to issue an HTTP return code of 400 (bad request).
+If a server only reports an output format of `csv`, then requesting data in `binary` form should cause the server to issue an HTTP return code of 400 (bad request).

 Servers may support their own custom output formats, which would be advertised here.